Skip to content

 ts

-import { ProcessPool, TestSpecification } from 'vitest/node'
+import type { ProcessPool, TestSpecification } from 'vitest/node'

 export interface ProcessPool {